-One other area were context could make a difference is on the image side, the context of the face within the image.
-We tried incorporating a maximum entropy model of face context given name context ($P(context_face|context_name)$).
-The feature used for face context was location in the image, and for name context the features were "(L)","(R)", "left" and "right".
+Given our success with linguistic context, another natural step is to incorporate context on the image side in a similar fashion to the way we used language context.
+For example, one might suppose that a face on the left should be given higher priority for assignment to a name that is followed by "(L)" in the associated caption.
+To model image context, we incorporated a maximum entropy model of face context given name context ($P(context{face}|context{name})$).
+The feature used for face context was location in the image, and for name context the features were "(L)", "(R)", "left" and "right".
 The maximum entropy model correctly learned that "(L)" and "left" were good indicators of the face image being on the left side of the image, while "(R)" and "right" were good indicators of the face image being on the right side of the image.

-However, incorporating this model into our clustering scheme had little effect on the correctness of our labelings (only increasing the correctness by 0.3%).
+However, incorporating this model into our clustering scheme had little effect on the correctness of our labelings (only increasing the accuracy by 0.3%).
 The reasons this might be true are: 1.
 Only about 10% of all the names exhibited these context cues, 2.
 The names with these context cues are in general already correctly assigned by our system, and 3.
 The signal present in linking for example "left" and the image being on the left side of the image is fairly noisy, making their connection tentative.